polterguy/phosphorusfive/core/p5.ajax/README.md

 HTML is rendered to your clients.
-And since the `Container` widget allows you to persistently add and remove widgets from its children `Controls` collection, this allows you to create any type of markup you wish, dynamically building up your website's HTML, exactly as you need.
+And since the `Container` widget allows you to persistently add and remove widgets from its children `Controls` collection, this allows you to create any type of markup you wish, dynamically building up your website's HTML, exactly as you see fit.

-## Where the Ajax TreeView/DataGrid/"insert-your-complex-control-here"
+## Where is the Ajax TreeView/DataGrid/"insert-your-complex-control-here"?

 p5.ajax does not have a _"Tree Ajax widget"_ or a _"DataGrid Ajax widget"_, simply
-because it is not its responsibility to create such Controls/widgets.
-However, to create such extension widgets, utilizing the 3 pre-existing widgets from p5.ajax, would be very easy, and could easily be done, without even having to resort to JavaScript, if you wish.
+because it is not its responsibility to create such widgets.
+However, to create such extension widgets, utilizing the 3 pre-existing widgets from p5.ajax, could easily be done, even without having to resort to JavaScript.

 In fact, such an Ajax TreeView widget actually exists in System42, created exclusively using the 3 native widgets from p5.ajax.
 To see it in action, feel free to check out the documentation